 |Canon 500D« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Canon 500D|

 It is notable that the 600D has a hotshoe, while the G7X Mark II does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 600D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 600D was succeeded by the Canon 650D.
+Both the 600D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 600D was replaced by the Canon 650D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.